Lauri92/Media_collection/README.md

   resource, the user has to provide a JWT in the Authorization header using Bearer schema in order to be authenticated.
   Lack of JSON webtoken will result in 403 error.

+**IMPORTANT NOTE:**

+* All routes are protected and therefore require a JWT.
+This is done so that no one can access the API unless they are provided a user account by me.
+Also the end point for registering a new user is not active, so that I have the control over who has access to application completely.
+I ended up with this approach so that I can minimize possible abuse which could be done by some malicious individuals.
+This was not the original plan.

 ## Database model for database

 The implemented relational database is MariaDB.
 All information is stored in 5 different tables: